 Deer velvet antler is an element of traditional Chinese medicine that comes from the newly developed antler of a deer or elk.
 It is humanely collected from the deer, who goes on to live a normal life.

-I believe so strongly in the value of this ingredient, that I import my own brand of supplement called Dr. Buzby’s Encore Mobility Joint Supplement, which contains both deer velvet antler and green lipped mussel, both sourced from New Zealand.
-This combination of ingredients is formulated into a highly palatable, chewable tablet given as a dog treat.
+I believe so strongly in the value of this ingredient, that I import my own brand of supplement called Dr. Buzby’s Encore Mobility Joint Supplement for Dogs, which contains both deer velvet antler and green lipped mussel, both sourced from New Zealand.
+This combination of ingredients is formulated into a highly palatable, soft chew tablet given as a dog treat.
 It is highly effective in helping dogs with arthritis and joint pain, but also helps renew my patients’ “vim and vigor.”

-The benefits of Encore Mobility, a supplement that contains both deer antler velvet and green lipped mussel
+The benefits of Encore Mobility, a joint supplement for dogs that contains both deer antler velvet and green lipped mussel

 5. Turmeric/curcumin